 This is the go-to spot for South Philly families with young kids, offering play groups, classes, and meetups to help parents connect.

 By My Side is a Fishtown lodestar for parents of young children.
 There’s a variety of playgroups (they ask that you donate $5 each time) and other gatherings, and they offer birthday parties, too.
 But the focus here is on supporting parents while children grow and learn.
 It’s a lovely respite, and a fantastic opportunity for kids and adults to make lifelong friends.

-Shop, play, and enjoy the café (at the Chestnut Hill Location) at Nest.
+Shop, play, and enjoy the café at Nest.
 Memberships and drop-in play are available, as well as classes and mingling events.
 With their large play area children get to explore their imaginations.

 3502 Scotts Lane, Suite 711, Philadelphia